-Eighty-four percent of stakeholders believe the GEF should continue with the programmatic approach modality.
+Eighty-four percent of stakeholders believe that the GEF should continue with the programmatic approach modality.
 Eighty-seven percent of stakeholders would be involved in a GEF program again and 88 percent would recommend involvement in GEF programs to other eligible parties.

-The most recurrent open ended statements were on:
+The most recurrent open-ended statements were on:

-Coordination: programs should have a dedicated coordination mechanism and dedicated administrative staff.

-Knowledge Sharing: programs are "useful in terms of knowledge sharing, increased sustainability and creation of partnerships" and "benefit from knowledge sharing and cross-fertilization across executing agencies and countries"
+- Coordination: Programs should have a dedicated coordination mechanism and dedicated administrative staff. - Knowledge sharing: Programs are "useful in terms of knowledge sharing, increased sustainability, and creation of partnerships" and "benefit from knowledge sharing and cross-fertilization across executing agencies and countries."

-Program Case Studies
+Technical Document 4: Program Case Studies